vdhamer/Photo-Club-Hub/.github/README.md

 </summary>

+This app focusses on photographers as members of photo clubs.

-If a photographer joined *multiple* photo clubs, the app can show *multiple* portfolios (with independent content) for that particular photographer.
-This is useful when a photographer is simultaneously a member of _two_ clubs.
+If a photographer joined *multiple* photo clubs, the app can show *multiple* portfolios (with independent content) for that photographer.
+This can be relevant if a photographer is simultaneously a member of _two_ clubs.
 But it also works if a photographer left one club and joined another club.
-In both cases, or anything in between, the `portfolio` concept keeps both sets of images separate.</p>
+In either case (and a lot of variations on this), the `portfolio` concept keeps both sets of images separate.</p>

-Thus, the app is focussed on supporting photo clubs.
-The app, however, provide a clickable link to a photographer's personal photography website.
-Such sites can then cover a photographer's work without organizing it per photo club.</p>
+Despite the focus on photo clubs, the app can link to a photographer's personal photography website.
+Such sites often showcase a photographer's work as an individual.

-Incidentally, nothing prevents you from supporting an online group of photography friends: you will only need to give this "club" a name, and decide what images to post here.
+Furthermore, nothing prevents you from supporting an online group of photography friends: you will only need to give this "club" a name, and decide what images to post here.

-If you want, you could even consider yourself a one-person club.
+If you really want, you could even consider yourself a one-person club and optionally use the portfolio concept to organize different types of images.
+But a straightforward website would probably work file for this.

 </detail></ul></detail>
 </ul>